-- 77. After the online publication of the Article, Dr. Moline was disclosed in 58 other cosmetic talc/mesothelioma cases against LTL alone, where she began to routinely rely on the Article as the centerpiece of her testimony. - 78.
-In September 2021, a California state court ruled over LTL's objection that "Plaintiffs' experts can rely on the Article and state that they relied on it." - 79.
-Dr. Moline then testified for the first time at an LTL talc trial (Shawn Johnson) about the Article. - 80.
-That testimony included a statement that she "picked people [for the Article] who didn't have any other exposure other than cosmetic talc" to "the best of [her] knowledge." - 81.
-But during cross examination, Dr. Moline refused to identify any of the subjects of the Article: "I will not disclose the name of the individuals in the paper." - 82.
-Compounding this prejudice, another of plaintiff's experts (Dr. Allan Smith) testified that the Moline Article as a "main source of information that [he is] aware of today" and that he relies upon to testify that talcum powder causes mesothelioma. - 83.
-Shortly thereafter, in another LTL talc trial (Prudencio), another California court permitted plaintiffs' experts to rely on the Moline Article and give a summary of it "consistent with the established rules of expert reliance." - 84.
-And these two LTL trials were not the only cases where an expert has relied on the Moline Article.
+- 75. In addition to publicly and widely disseminating her false statements, Dr. Moline (and other plaintiffs' experts) have routinely referenced the Article in numerous cosmetic talc trials across the country.
+Ex.
+B, Bell Opinion at 17-18. - 76.
+After the online publication of the Article, Dr. Moline was disclosed in 58 other cosmetic talc/mesothelioma cases against LTL alone, where she began to routinely rely on the Article as the centerpiece of her testimony. - In September 2021, a California state court ruled over LTL's objection 77. that "Plaintiffs' experts can rely on the Article and state that they relied on it." - 78.
+Dr. Moline then testified for the first time at an LTL talc trial (Shawn Johnson) about the Article. - That testimony included a statement that she "picked people [for the 79.
+Article] who didn't have any other exposure other than cosmetic talc" to "the best of [her] knowledge." - 80.
+But during cross examination, Dr. Moline refused to identify any of the subjects of the Article: "I will not disclose the name of the individuals in the paper." - Compounding this prejudice, another of plaintiff's experts (Dr. Allan 81.
+Smith) testified that the Moline Article as a "main source of information that [he is] aware of today" and that he relies upon to testify that talcum powder causes mesothelioma.

+- 82. Shortly thereafter, in another LTL talc trial (Prudencio), another California court permitted plaintiffs' experts to rely on the Moline Article and summarize it "consistent with the established rules of expert reliance." - 83.
+These two LTL trials were not the only cases where an expert has relied on the Moline Article.
 As the North Carolina federal court explained: "other expert witnesses have begun relying on the article for the basis of their opinions."
 Ex.
-B, Bell Opinion at 17-18. - 85.
+B, Bell Opinion at 17-18. - 84.
 In 63 other cases against LTL, a combined 20 other plaintiffs' experts relied on the Moline Article in either their deposition or court disclosures: Drs.
-Brody, Castleman, Cohen,
+Brody, Castleman, Cohen, Compton, Dodson, Egilman, Emory, Finkelstein, Gordon, Haber, Horn, Kanarek, Kradin, Longo, Maddox, Madigan, Radecki, Rigler, Verschraegen, and Zhang.